aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 ### Implementation - MainLoop

-I imagined the app to be a long-running CLI that continuously accepts commands, on top of re-painting the information on screen of course.
-That can be modelled with a loop and it's exactly what Urwid calls it - a `MainLoop`.
+I imagined the app to be a long-running CLI that continuously accepts commands, while at the same time pulling the stock information at an interval, on top of re-painting the information on screen.
+That can be modelled with a loop - a `MainLoop` as urwid calls it.

 ```python
 import urwid